How to Advertise IPv6 Networks in RIPng

 Router1

-Enable IPv6 unicast-routing on Router2, Router3, Router4, and Router5 and also configure all interfaces for RIPng using command <IPv6 rip fschubRIPng enable> command.
+Enable IPv6 unicast-routing on Router2, Router3, Router4, and Router5 and configure all RIPng interfaces using command <IPv6 rip fschubRIPng enable> command.

 Propagate Default IPv6 Route

-The default IPv6 static route propagating process in RIPng is equal to RIPv2 except that an IPv6 default static route must be specific.
-The command for propagating a default static IPv6 route is following:
+The default IPv6 static route propagating process in RIPng is equal to RIPv2, except that an IPv6 default static route must be specific.
+The command for propagating a default static IPv6 route is the following:

 Router0(config)ipv6 route 0::/0